rydepier/Arduino-and-ULN2003-Stepper-Motor-Driver/README.md

 I have used the library included here.
 Download the library and rename  to StepperMotor save to your library folder.

-This library allows the number of steps, the direction of rotation and speed to be set.
+This library allows the number of steps, the direction of rotation and speed to be set.For more information see my blog at https://rydepier.wordpress.com/2016/03/31/uln2003-stepper-motor-driver-with-28byj-48-motor/